openebs/website/website/src/blogs/2018-07-16-how-do-i-run-a-litmus-test-to-compare-storage-performance-on-kubernetes.md

 author: Karthik Satchitanand
 author_info: Karthik has been into the Design and Development of tools for infrastructure as code, software testing performance & benchmarking & chaos engineering.
 date: 16-07-2018
-tags: Benchmarking, Kubernetes, Litmus, Openebs, Solutions, Chaos Engineering
+tags: Benchmarking, Kubernetes, Litmus, OpenEBS, Solutions, Chaos Engineering
 excerpt: Ever so often, developers and devops engineers building or managing stateful applications on Kubernetes are on the lookout for for suitable storage options which serves their application’s specific needs.
 ---